mwppoe/jamda_2023/README.md

-# Hitobito wsjrdp2023
+# Hitobito Jamda 2023

-This hitobito wagon defines the organization hierarchy with groups and roles of the [German Contingent for the Worldscoutjamboree 2023](https://worldscoutjamboree.de) in Korea.
+This hitobito wagon defines the organization hierarchy with groups and roles of the [Austrian Contingent for the Worldscoutjamboree 2023](https://www.jamboree.at) in Korea.

 ## Organization Hierarchy
 * Kontingentsteam